yosiyajersson/java-Interview-questions/README.md

 Using Optional can help to make code more robust and less prone to NullPointerException errors, since it forces the programmer to explicitly handle the case where a value may be absent.
 It also provides a more expressive way to communicate the presence or absence of a value, which can make code more self-documenting and easier to understand.

-# what is functional Interface?
+# 6.what is functional Interface?
 In Java, a functional interface is an interface that has only one abstract method, called the "functional method".
 Functional interfaces are often used in conjunction with lambda expressions, which allow the functional method to be implemented inline without the need for a separate class definition.

 Functional interfaces are marked with the @FunctionalInterface annotation, which ensures that the interface has only one abstract method.
 This annotation is optional, but can help to make the intent of the interface clear to other developers.